-Intended outcome Success criteria Improved family engagement of disadvantaged pupils with access to wider opportunities which builds relationships between family and school. ✓ Parental feedback indicates that they feel supported in their role as the primary educator ✓ Increased opportunities for informal family support to engage 'hard to reach' families in strategies to address barriers Speech and language assessments indicate the gap is closing between DP and non-DP pupils, particularly in EYFS and KSI (early language focus) ✓ Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
-This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment. ✓ Engagement with NELI and Wellcomm speech and language programmes indicates the gap between DP and NDP is closing or no longer significant Improved reading attainment in disadvantaged pupils across school; gap closing at the end of KS2. ✓ KS2 reading outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.
+Intended outcome Success criteria Improved family engagement of disadvantaged pupils with access to wider opportunities which builds relationships between family and school.
+Parental feedback indicates that they feel supported in their role as the primary educator Increased opportunities for informal family support to engage 'hard to reach' families in strategies to address barriers Speech and language assessments indicate the gap is closing between DP and non-DP pupils, particularly in EYFS and KSI (early language focus) Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
+This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
+Engagement with Wellcomm speech and language programmes indicates the gap between DP and NDP is closing or no longer significant Improved reading attainment in disadvantaged pupils across school; gap closing at the end of KS2. ✓ KS2 reading outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.
 Improved pupil confidence in Maths mastery which results in improved attainment at the end of each year and a higher proportion of DP at ARE. ✓ KS2 maths outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.
-Achieve and sustain improved attendance of all pupils, in particular disadvantaged pupils Sustained high attendance from 2024/25 demonstrated by: ✓ the overall attendance for all pupils being more than 97%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced or sustained if insignificant ✓ the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils not significantly different or better To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: ✓ qualitative data from student voice, student and parent surveys and teacher observations ✓ a significant reduction in behaviour incidents ✓ a significant increase in participation in enrichment activities, particularly among disadvantaged pupils Improved attainment, progress and engagement of EAL pupils, particularly those who are disadvantaged. ✓ Attainment of disadvantaged EAL pupils is in line or greater than that of non-DP EAL.
+Achieve and sustain improved attendance of all pupils, in particular disadvantaged pupils Sustained high attendance from 2024/25 demonstrated by: ✓ the overall attendance for all pupils being more than 97%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced or sustained if insignificant ✓ the percentage of all pupils who are persistently absent being below 5% and the figure among disadvantaged pupils not significantly different or better To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils. \checkmark qualitative data from student voice, student and parent surveys and Improved attainment, progress and engagement of EAL pupils, particularly those who are disadvantaged. ✓ Attainment of disadvantaged EAL pupils is in line or greater than that of non-DP EAL.